Kristina01111000/Drws_site/README.md

 If 40Q confirmed, make the 80Q match and leave space for third graph paragraphs

 	After graph 3 paragraphs (about the graph)
-	After graph 3 paragraphs (ending)
-	Still need the graph 3 paragraphs make sure the graphs spacing is good also
+	Still need the graph 3 paragraphs make sure the graphs spacing is good also -> can last graph be pushed up on the page?

 Make 2 emails for the site and go over them next week